 For general camping kit (sleeping, eating, washing) you’ll find lists all over the internet and beyond.
 I prefer a 1-kilo down bag, a roomy tent, a thick, full-length air mat and a Pocket Rocket-like burner with a big Tatonka or MSR 500ml+ pot/cup and a Gimp stove for back-up

 Below, I suggest cheap alternatives in green.
 A cheap alternative to a proper packraft is of course… a Slackraft!
 You’ll only every buy one once ;-)

 1. A pack for your raft

 Do you use a regular hiking backpack packed with your boat in or outside, or a purpose-made drybag pack with usually a rudimentary integrated harness, or use a separate packframe harness as pictured?

-If you’re a first timer and own a regular hiking backpack, make do with that, but having tried both I prefer the latter.
+If you’re a first timer and own a regular hiking backpack, make do with that, but having tried both I prefer a harness.
 You’re on the water so (unless you can store in the hull, waterproofness trounces all-day carrying comfort.
-I find the best combination is a submersible UDB duffle with an easy-to-use full-length drysuit zip closure that’s tougher and as airtight as your packraft.
-It also provides high-volume back-up flotation should you get a flat on the water.
-This is important and reassuring.
-And with a genuinely submersible bag like this there’s not need to pack stuff in endless dry bags ‘just to be on the safe side’.
+I find the best combination is my submersible UDB duffle that’s tougher and as airtight as a packraft.
+It also provides high-volume back-up flotation should you get a flat on the water; important and reassuring.
+And with a genuinely submersible bag there’s not need to pack stuff in endless dry bags ‘just to be on the safe side’.
 A UDB or similar is as airtight as a jam jar.

 Remember: with any big backpack the key to support and comfort is a stiff board or frame connecting the hip belt and shoulder strap mounts so the weight can be carried low on your hips, not hanging from your burning shoulders.

 Cheap alternative: any old rucksack and a tough bin bag.